JavaMatrix/HarvestCraft/README.md

 - Install the [Java SDK Standard Edition][1] (JDK) if you haven't already.

-- Make sure the JDK and SRE bin folders are in the [PATH environment variable][2].
+- Make sure the JDK and JRE bin folders are in the [PATH environment variable][2].

 - [Download MinecraftForge (src)][3], get at least recommended, if